Top 10 best David Tennant 'Doctor Who' episodes

 In a nutshell: The new Doctor saves Christmas!

-Best Tennant moment: We get our first glimpse of this Doctor’s dark, unforgiving side as he takes his revenge Prime Minister Harriet Jones.
-“Don’t you think she look tired?” he casually suggests to her assistant, before walking way, knowing his words will kick off a whispering campaign that will lead to her downfall.
+Best Tennant moment: We get our first glimpse of this Doctor’s dark, unforgiving side as he's instrumental in causing Prime Minister Harriet Jones' downfall with just six words.
+“Don’t you think she looks tired?”

 4. The Unicorn and the Wasp